VividSun13242/VividSun13242/README.md

   Hi there 👋

-- CSS expert
+- `CSS` expert
-Many people consider CSS difficult.
+Many people consider `CSS` difficult.
 <img align="right" alt="Coding" width="500" src="https://github.com/VividSun-V/VividSun-V/assets/164004558/8181e6c1-0351-4f76-95dd-cd831b2c20f6.gif">
+We think everyone building web apps/sites should learn `CSS`.
+However we agree that it can feel frustrating and often overwhelming.
+Many software engineers/developers feel they already have enough to learn with the rest of their chosen "stack", so investing the time to perfect the interface design & layout feels like too much.
+We get it!

 <!--
 **VividSun-V/VividSun-V** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.